-Ideally, the GAME PLAN would be to get citations issued for nuisance properties so that the Neighborhood Prosecutor can pursue cases against the property owners and so that the escalating fines levied in association with these citations may have an impact on the problem.
+The GAME PLAN is to ensure that LAPD is able to provide evidence that Neighborhood Prosecutors can use in addressing the problem.
+This can take the form of citations for violations of the party house ordinance or the noise ordinance.
+The Neighborhood Prosecutor will normally take action after two or more violations that result in a citation being issued.
+This action can take various forms.
+A nuisance letter may be written to the owner or criminal charges may be filed.
 If the party house is a short-term rental, efforts may be made that could lead to a suspension of the permit or, if there isn't a valid permit at the location, to get enforcement action taken against the property owner.

-Unfortunately, LAPD staffing levels are making party house citations a rarity so this "game plan" has become harder to put into play.
-Still, a combination of careful record-keeping and open lines of communication can make a difference
+Unfortunately, LAPD staffing levels are making party house ordinance citations a rarity, and LAPD's response times to party calls may be long as well.
+Still, a combination of careful record-keeping and open lines of communication with your Senior Lead Officer, Neighborhood Prosecutor and Field Deputy can make the difference.

-Bel Air Beverly Crest Neighborhood Council territory is served by two separate police stations.
-Each station has its own personnel and slightly different operating procedures.
-Each office has "Senior Lead Officers" who are responsible for ongoing issues in their areas.
-You may also find that there are other officers at your station who have some expertise on party house issues.
+Bel Air Beverly Crest Neighborhood Council territory is served by two police stations.
+Each station has slightly different operating procedures.
+Both have "Senior Lead Officers" who are responsible for ongoing issues in their areas.
+There may be other officers at your station who have special expertise on party house issues.

 LAPD's Hollywood Station serves the "North of Sunset" area and Laurel Canyon.
 Our Senior Lead Officer (SLO) there is Ralph Sanchez.
 You can reach him at 30735@lapd.online.
-The Neighborhood Prosecutor is Ethan Weaver.
-You can reach him at ethan.weaver@lacity.org.
+The Neighborhood Prosecutor is Anthony King.
+You can reach him at anthony.king@lacity.org.